justelan/spaceInvaders/README.md

 A simple space invaders game created using Python's turtle library.

-# setup
+# Setup
-Be sure to have installed python and tk
+1. Be sure to have installed python and tk

-Download or clone all the files, start the application via terminal by typing:
+2. Download or clone all the files, start the application via terminal by typing:

     "python spaceInvader.py"